 JURISDICTION:

 Notwithstanding any of the foregoing, it is understood that GPD retains original jurisdiction over criminal matters occurring on and around the campus.
-We, the signees, further acknowledge that this MOU does not preclude GPD from pursuing any criminal investigation, whether or not the criminal act occurred on or off the property of Citrus Community College District, and CS agrees to cooperate in these investigations.
+The undersigned acknowledge that this MOU does not preclude GPD from pursuing any criminal investigation, whether or not the criminal act occurred on or off the property of District and CS agrees to cooperate in these investigations.